top of page

 How will I know if group therapy is right for me?

-Many people benefit from a combination of individual and group therapy.
-Others benefit from one or the other.
-In order to evaluate what is best for you, please contact me.
+Many people benefit from a combination of individual and group therapy, while others benefit from one or the other.
+Please contact our Intake Coordinator for help evaluating what is the best option for you.

 bottom of page